Accountax School of Business

 5B.
 Remote Locations and Distance Learning 1.
 Remote Locations: Seminars consisting of viewing or hearing the presentations at remote sites via electronic transmission as part of an organized CLE event for multiple participants at that site will receive credit if participants have a reasonable opportunity to submit questions to the speaker at the broadcast's origination site.
 Programs presented via video tape replay must have a live commentator as required by Rule 21.
 Further, the Commission encourages the use of live commentators at satellite programs to enhance the educational value of such programs.
 Remote locations of live seminars are not considered a “distance learning format” pursuant to Rule 21 Section 4.08 and are not subject to the per year maximum on such credits established by that section.
 2. Distance Learning: Pursuant to Rule 21, Section 4.08 and 5.01 (f), the Commission approves the following distance learning formats: a. on-line programs with interactive components, accredited for actual time spent for programs involving video or audio components, but to a maximum of one (1) hour of credit for text-only programs, b. “real-time” or “streamed” seminars whether through "conference call" or via the internet (“webcast”) if the submission of questions or other interactive components are included, and c. interactive stand-alone programs without a web component if they include participation monitoring, or a testing component, and completion certification from the sponsor, ac-credited for normal completion time, but to a maximum of one (1) hour of credit for text-only programs.

 Credits from these courses can be obtained through on line study.

-These classes are designed for Practicing Attorneys who want to take on demand courses and receiving continuing legal education credits.
+These classes are designed for practicing and non practicing who want to take on demand courses and receive continuing legal education credits.